amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 > Don't glimpse over the `#[derive(Default)]` annotation for the `ScoreBoard` struct!

-`ScoreBoard` is just a container that will allow us to keep track of each player's score.
+`ScoreBoard` is a container that will allow us to keep track of each player's score.
 We'll use this in another module later in this chapter, so we've gone ahead and marked it as public (same with `ScoreText`). `ScoreText` is also a container, but this one holds handles to the UI `Entity`s that will be